binshadhbu/NITCbase-DBMS-lab/README.md

 |relId|`int`|Relation Id of the relation whose attribute a B+ tree is to be created for.|
 |attrName|`char[ATTR_SIZE]`|Attribute/column name for which B+ tree (index) is to be created.|

+- check name of operation permitted or not
+- **get a leafBlock** using constructor 1 `IndLeaf`
+- Traverse all the blocks in the relation and insert them one by one into the B+ Tree
+- declare **RecBuffer ** using constructor 2
+- insert records one by one using `bPlusInsert(relId, attrName, `record[attrCatEntryBuffer.offset], recId);`

 ### BPlusTree::bPlusSearch
 ```cpp